davelongdev/personal-website/src/pages/about.md

 ## Computer Programming

 Over the last year or so, I've been increasingly focused on learning and working with computer programming.
 I've had an interest in coding and computers since I was a young child playing around with my family's Commodore 64 and other IBM-compatible computers.
 I've since spent time learning and exploring the linux and macos operating systems.
 I've particularly enjoyed deepening my understading of the command line and the arch linux and ubuntu linux distributions.
 I've also spent time studying programming languages such as C, C++, Lua, Rust, go (golang), and python.
 Most recently, I've been focused on learning web development with a focus on html, css, and javascript.
+You can learn more about my coding background and activities at [davelong.dev](davelong.dev "software development info")

 ## Archtop Web Studio - Web Site Development & Design